AE

 Analysis

-The company holds $1.65B in cash, though total debt stands at $31.80B.
-This level of leverage is common in the industry but worth monitoring as interest rate conditions evolve.
-The company is burning cash, with free cash flow at -$2.96B.
-This typically occurs when a company is investing aggressively in growth, but sustained cash burn can strain the balance sheet.
+On the balance sheet, AES has $1.65B in cash with $31.80B in obligations.
+The ability to service this debt comfortably depends on continued operational cash generation.
+Free cash flow is running at -$2.96B, which bears watching.
+Negative free cash flow can be acceptable during heavy investment periods but needs to improve over time.
 ROE of 5.3% points to modest capital efficiency, indicating how much profit the company produces per dollar of shareholder equity.
 ROA of 2.7% is on the lower side, which is common in asset-heavy industries.
 Revenue has been relatively flat, moving from $12.62B (2022) to $12.23B (2025).

 Links